node2faas/framework/README.md

 ## Usage

-- Anotate any function to be skipped in original with **@node2faas-skip** imediately before function definition
+- Anotate any function to be skipped in original with **//@node2faas-skip** imediately before function definition

 - Run: ```node2faas [/path/to/original/application]```

 - Folow de app instructions

 - After proccess, check the directory *output*, your application converted to work with FaaS will be there.

+## Features

+- Convert only .js files (other kinds are skipped)
+- Store provider credentials after first execution (don't ask again)
+- Creates new FaaS function on the choosed provider
+- Creates all provider API Gateway resources

 ## Limitations